apache/nuttx/configs/sama5d4-ek/README.txt

               nsh> exit
               Connection closed by foreign host.

-            NOTE:  The SAMA5D4-EK board support allows an application to connect to the SD card detect signal.
-That application could then auto-mount the SD card.
-The capability is, however, not implemented in this demo.
+            NOTE:  The auto-mounter is enabled by default in this configuration.

          c.
 Then if you close the old media player window and bring up a new one, you should see the .WAV files on the SD card in the lis